 This bit of intrigue draws the attention of the religious authorities of the day.
 They obviously understand Jesus acts with authority.
 They want to identify that authority.
 It provoked them to question Jesus.
 It wasn’t about the origins of the authority, as that is silently assumed by the question.
 They wanted a sign from God to prove the godly authority Jesus used was indeed from God.

 Signs and Belief

-As we read a bit further, it’s clear how the signs Jesus did provoked a response of belief.
+As we read a bit further, it’s clear how the signs Jesus did provoke a response of belief.
 The direct relation between belief and signs is evident.

 The signs Jesus did were the assurance to some of the people that He was from God.
-Jesus even spoke of the necessity of this people to see signs.
+Jesus even spoke of the necessity of these people to see signs.

 In other words, by what sign will you prove yourself?

 One can read on in the book of John.
 And as recorded in that book, a similar question was posed to Jesus a bit later in His ministry.